College of Nursing Vision & History

 College of Nursing Vision & Mission

-The College of Nursing supports the mission of the Medical University of South Carolina, an academic health science center, and is committed to
+The College of Nursing supports the mission of the Medical University of South Carolina, an academic health science center.
+In an environment that is accountable, respectful, adaptive and innovative, the College is committed to

 - Providing evidence-based nurse education in an interprofessional environment